 Modern wind turbines from the main turbine manufacturers have evolved to share a common appearance and other major characteristics, with only minor cosmetic differences differentiating one from another.
-The wind turbines that will be installed on the Proposed Wind Farm site will be conventional three-blade turbines, that will be geared to ensure the rotors of all turbines rotate in the same direction at all times.
+The wind turbines that will be installed on the Proposed Project site will be conventional three-blade turbines, that will be geared to ensure the rotors of all turbines rotate in the same direction at all times.

-As detailed in Section 1.7.3, for the purposes of this EIAR and in compliance with the Opinion issued by Carlow County Council and further detailed in Chapter 2, Section 2.8.2.2, various types and sizes of wind turbines, within the proposed ranges outlined above, have been selected for the purpose of assessing the likely environmental effects of the turbines throughout this EIAR.
-This allows for a robust assessment of the likely environmental effects of wind turbines within the proposed dimensional range.
+For the purposes of this EIAR and in compliance with the Opinion issued by Clare County Council and further detailed in Chapter 2, Section 2.8.2, various dimensions of wind turbines, within the proposed ranges outlined above, have been selected and considered in the relevant sections of the EIAR.
+The Planning Authority considers that the above details can be confirmed after the proposed application has been made and decided.
+This allows for a robust assessment of the likely environmental effects of wind turbines within the proposed range of turbines.
 Turbine design parameters have a bearing on the assessment of shadow flicker, noise, visual impact, traffic and transport and ecology (specifically birds), as addressed elsewhere in this EIAR.